-María Angélica Contreras is a Colombian filmmaker, visual artist, and anthropologist based in Lisbon.
+María Angélica Contreras is a Colombian filmmaker, visual artist, and anthropologist.
 She is interested in documentary, experimental and hybrid films that express alternative social and visual narratives from a female and migrant perspective.
 Studied Anthropology at Pontificia Universidad Javeriana (PUJ) and earned her master's degree in Cinema from the Universidade da Beira Interior (UBI).

 Currently she is directing a documentary in collaboration with the research group W@Arhc.pt, about women in architecture in Portugal between 1942 and 1986.
 As a visual artist, in 2022/2023 she will be exhibiting in a project for the dissemination of Portuguese art and artists in the international airports in Washington DC called ArtBox.